Summer Heat Brings Rise in Temps and Car Crashes in Louisiana

 Reason 2: More Drivers in General Are on the Roads

 As people travel to and from summer vacation destinations or even just decide to take a leisurely drive to get out of their homes, traffic congestion increases.
-More traffic equals a greater risk of accidents, which only increases when you combine it with other factors that also make driving more difficult, such as road construction and the like.
+More traffic equals dangerous traffic conditions and a higher risk for accidents, which only increases when you combine it with other factors that also make driving more difficult, such as road construction and the like.

 Reason 3: Crews Are Out Working on Roads